wspitch/wspitch.github.io/_pages/about.md

 <small> I am slowly working on shifting my research direction.
 Stay tuned for future updates! </small>

 I graduated from [Embry-Riddle Aeronautical University][erau] in 2022 with a B.S. in [Human Factors Psychology][hf].
-There, I worked closly with [Barbara S. Chaparro, Ph.D.][barb] in the [Research in User eXperience (RUX) Lab][rux], where I led experimental studies to investigate user experience and usability of interaction methods in augmented/mixed reality.
+There, I worked closely with [Barbara S. Chaparro, Ph.D.][barb] in the [Research in User eXperience (RUX) Lab][rux], where I led experimental studies to investigate user experience and usability of interaction methods in augmented/mixed reality.
 I also had the opportunity to work on evaluating perceived comfort with smart product materials and validating a toolkit's comprehensiveness in assessing product design impressions, sponsored by a Top Fortune 100 Tech company.

 Please reach out if you would like to chat or discuss possible collaboration opportunities.